Thursday, May 22 | EHR Solutions and Operations, Care Coordination

 • Disparate electronic health records (EHRs) prevent data sharing, leading to fragmented information and delays

-An aging, expanding population, growing costs and a shrinking pool of care professionals threaten to bog down LTPAC providers with inefficiency and burnout.
+An aging, expanding population, growing costs and a shrinking pool of care professionals threaten to bog down PALTC providers with inefficiency and burnout.
 Fortunately, AI healthcare technology has capabilities to help overcome these obstacles.
 By automating tasks in data entry, billing, reporting and more, AI can help providers run more efficient practices while continuing to deliver the top-notch care that aging people need.
 Implementing AI now can allow providers to build resilience for the projected challenges ahead.

 While the benefits of AI software in geriatric care speak for themselves, the concept of actually implementing such technology may seem intimidating.
 Fortunately, there’s still time to build organizational confidence and buy-in for a successful AI adoption process.